 • Relationship building and collaboration.

-By honing these skills through your courses, extracurriculars, and professional experiences, you’ll become a stronger candidate for applying to law school.
+By honing these skills through your courses, extracurriculars, and professional experiences, you’ll become a stronger candidate when applying to law school.
 Having some background knowledge and exposure to the law can also be helpful in your quest for law school admission.
 You might be able to gain this knowledge from legal courses, an internship, or post-graduation work.

 Recommended: Private Student Loans Guide

 While there’s no single best major for getting into law school, some majors are popular among students accepted to law school.
-Here are some of the most popular pre-law majors, based on 2023 data from the Law School Admission Council (LSAC).
+Here are some of the most popular pre-law majors, based on 2024 data from the Law School Admission Council (LSAC).

 Top 10 Most Popular Pre-Law Majors